-We can replicate this without meeting with a CBT therapist in person, either through self-help books or online courses where you receive the information and materials though pre-recorded spoken word or print.
+We can replicate this without meeting with a CBT therapist in person, either through self-help books or online courses where you receive the information and materials through pre-recorded spoken word or print.

-Will CBT at home be personal to my own unique problems?
+Will CBT at home be personal to my problems?

 - how your brain works

-- what you eat, the amount of exercise you undertake
+- what you eat, the amount of exercise you take

-- how you go about your day, how many hours you work, whether you take adequate breaks
+- how you go about your day, how many hours you work, what breaks you take